Washtenaw County Parks & Recreation

 With the platform set to launch in late 2025, the project will include post-launch user testing conducted to evaluate usability and refine the user experience.
 The goal is to ensure the redesigned website allows users to quickly find information, connect with their local parks, and engage in both active and passive recreation.

-PROBLEM STATEMENT
+PROBLEM

-The current Washtenaw County Parks & Recreation website does not effectively meet the needs of a diverse group of residents, making it difficult for users to easily navigate and find relevant information.
+The current Washtenaw County Parks & Recreation (WCPAR) website does not effectively meet the needs of a diverse group of residents, making it difficult for users to easily navigate and find relevant information.
 As a result, many residents may miss out on opportunities to engage with local parks, recreation programs, and nature areas.
 There is a pressing need for an intuitive and user-friendly digital interface that serves all residents, regardless of age, background, or digital literacy.
 Additionally, integration challenges between the CivicEngage, RecTrac, and ParkFinder platforms create friction in accessing essential services such as event registrations and park exploration.

-Ensure the WCPAR website to enables residents to easily find recreational opportunities and resources, register for programs, and explore local parks?
+How might we ensure the WCPAR website to enables residents to easily find recreational opportunities and resources, register for programs, and explore local parks?

 To assess the usability and accessibility of the Washtenaw County Parks & Recreation website, we conducted 12 one-on-one usability interviews with a diverse group of participants.
 The goal was to understand how effectively users could navigate the website to find information and complete key tasks.